QuantumSavory/QuantumSavory.jl/docs/src/howto/firstgenrepeater/firstgenrepeater.md

 ## Running the simulations

 Now that we have defined the Entangler, Swapper, and Purifier processes, we just need to run the simulation.
-That is no different from running any other `SimJulia.jl` simulation, after our custom setup:
+That is no different from running any other `ConcurrentSim.jl` simulation, after our custom setup:

 ```julia
 sizes = [2,3,4,3,2]        # Number of qubits in each register